jimbai/azure-iot-remote-monitoring/Docs/Multi-tenant.md

 After deploying the Remote Monitoring, following steps will enable multiple tenant feature:

 - Open the azure management portal, navigate to the app service of your Remote Monitoring solution.
 Notice the app service’s name is the same as your Remote Monitoring solution’s name.
-- Navigate **Settings**->**Application settings** to add the super admin account to the SuperAdminList.
+- Navigate to **Settings**->**Application settings** and add the super admin account to the SuperAdminList.
 If there are more than one super admin account, add ‘;’ between the accounts.
 - Save the changes and restart your app services.
 ![][img-superadminlist]